AutoPCR: Automated Phenotype Concept Recognition by Prompting: Experiments

-To evaluate the performance of AutoPCR, we conduct experiments on \emph{four} widely-used benchmark datasets: (i) \textbf{BIOC-GS}, the development set from BioCreative VIII Track 3 \cite{weissenbacher2023phenoid}, consisting of 382 clinical observation records from dysmorphology physical examinations, with an average length of 8.5 words.
-It includes 607 phenotype mentions covering 315 unique HPO concepts.
-An example record is ``ABDOMEN: Small umbilical hernia.
+\paragraph{Benchmarks and baselines} To evaluate the performance of AutoPCR, we conduct experiments on four widely-used datasets: \textbf{BIOC-GS}, the development set from BioCreative VIII Track 3 \citep{weissenbacher2023phenoid}, which consists of 382 clinical observation records from dysmorphology physical examinations (avg.
+8.5 words, e.g., ``ABDOMEN: Small umbilical hernia.
 Mild distention.
-Soft.'' (ii) \textbf{GSC-2024}, a refined GSC+ \cite{lobo2017identifying} dataset given by FastHPOCR, which comprises 228 scientific abstracts from PubMed.
-We follow PhenoTagger's data split, using 22 abstracts for development.
-The test split contains 2,034 phenotype mentions linked to 451 unique HPO concepts, with an average of 150 words. (iii) \textbf{ID-68}, which contains 68 real clinical notes from families with intellectual disabilities \cite{anazi2017expanding}, and is manually annotated by PhenoBERT in the same way as GSC+.
-It includes 857 phenotype mentions covering 433 unique HPO concepts, with an average length of 157 words. (iv) The \textbf{NCBI} disease corpus \cite{dougan2014ncbi}, consisting of 100 PubMed abstracts, with an average length of 205 words.
-It includes 960 phenotype mentions covering 198 unique MEDIC concepts.
-These datasets involve both free-form and standardized phenotype mentions, covering a wide range of use cases.
+Soft.''). \textbf{GSC-2024}, a refined GSC+ \citep{lobo2017identifying} dataset given by FastHPOCR, which comprises 228 PubMed abstracts (avg.
+150 words).
+We use 22 of them for development and the rest for evaluation, following PhenoTagger's data split. \textbf{ID-68}, 68 real clinical notes \citep{anazi2017expanding} from families with intellectual disabilities (avg.
+157 words).
+It is manually annotated by PhenoBERT in the same way as GSC+.
+No splits are provided so we use all of them for evaluation. \textbf{NCBI} \citep{dougan2014ncbi}, of which we use the test split of 100 PubMed abstracts (avg.
+205 words).
+The ontologies used are HPO release 2024-02-08 under the root ``phenotypic abnormality'' (17,542 concepts) for BIOC-GS, GSC-2024, and ID-68, and MEDIC \citep{davis2025comparative}, a curated disease ontology integrating MeSH \citep{lipscomb2000medical} and OMIM \citep{amberger2019omim}, under the root ``diseases'' (13,315 concepts) for NCBI.
+These datasets involve both free-form and standardized concept mentions, covering a wide range of use cases.

-We follow the evaluation pipeline of PhenoTagger, a popular baseline.
-BIOC-GS, GSC-2024, and ID-68 are grounded on HPO release ``20240208'' under the root node ``phenotypic abnormality.''
-NCBI is grounded on MEDIC \cite{davis2012medic}, a curated disease ontology integrating MeSH \cite{lipscomb2000medical} and OMIM \cite{amberger2019omim}, under the root node ``diseases.''
-Mention-level and document-level precision (P), recall (R), and F1 scores are employed as evaluation metrics.
+We follow the evaluation pipeline of PhenoTagger and PhenoTagger++, except that each predicted and gold entity is counted at most once to ensure one-to-one matching.
+Mention- and document-level precision (P\%), recall (R\%), and F1\% are used as evaluation metrics.
 For mention-level evaluation, a predicted entity is considered correct only if there exists a ground-truth entity with the same linked concept and overlapping offsets.
-For document-level evaluation, linked concepts are treated as a set per document, and metrics are computed by comparing these sets, followed by micro-averaging across all documents.
+For document-level evaluation, linked concepts are treated as a set per document, and metrics are computed by comparing these sets, followed by micro-averaging over all documents.
+Average results over three runs are reported for all experiments.